miguelmarcondes/datawarehouseaws/README.md

 staging_events: reads from events logs data files.
 staging_songs: reads from songs data files.

+&nbsp;

 Dimension Tables:
-users: contains users in the music app.
+users: contains users in the music app. &nbsp;
-songs: contains songs in the database.
+songs: contains songs in the database. &nbsp;
-artists: contains artists in the database.
+artists: contains artists in the database. &nbsp;
-time: timestamp of records in songplays broken down into specific units.
+time: timestamp of records in songplays broken down into specific units. &nbsp;

+&nbsp;

 Fact Table:
 songplays: records in the log data associated with song plays.

+&nbsp;

 Config file:
 dwh.cfg: contains database and IAM role info.

+&nbsp;

 ETL Pipeline:
 transfers data from two local directories (data/song_data, data/log_data) into the tables using SQL and Python.

+&nbsp;

 run create_tables.py to create database and tables.